owenhallgren/partner-git-practice/README.md

-This is a test
+This is a test.
+Merge conflict.
-This is more text!
 # partner-git-practice
+Merge conflict!